skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 ---
 # IBM i workload migration from on-premises to Skytap using BRMS ICC

 This guide is provided “as-is”.
-Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
+Information and views expressed in this document, including URL and other Internet website references, may change without notice.
 You bear the risk of using it.

 This document does not provide you with any legal rights to any intellectual property in any product.
 You may copy and use this document for your internal, reference purposes.